 Here is a visual of the Salesforce Nonprofit Cloud:

-Recently, we compared the out-of-the-box Salesforce Non-profit Success Pack (both in Classic as well as the Lightening edition) StratusLIVE 365.
+Recently, we compared the out-of-the-box Salesforce Nonprofit Success Pack (both in Classic as well as the Lightning edition) StratusLIVE 365.

 Here are a few key observations and differences between the two:

 1. Householding and how Accounts and Contacts are treated

 I will start with a quote I found in the Salesforce training materials that I found interesting: “Everything in Salesforce revolves around the Account.”
 Now at first glance that seems like they are saying that everything revolves around a customer, and while that might be true, it is not easy to individualize giving and concentrate on a person.
 In the non-profit space, we work with people and want to treat them individually.
 As with most Customer Relationship Systems, they were initially designed for a Business to Business type of sales.
 Salesforce has kept that model in the Nonprofit Success Pack.
 I will have more examples below of where this becomes important.

 StratusLIVE 365 keeps all transactions and interactions available at both the Account and/or Contact levels.
 So the gift a person made is always at the donor level, not just at a household level.

 Speaking of Householding capabilities, in Salesforce, you are always required to set up an account when you set up a Contact.
 And while this is done automatically for you, it will double your record count and storage of your donors.
 In many systems, this comes with an additional storage cost.
 You do have a chance to mark a contact as “Private,” but that severely limits some functionality.
 In StratusLIVE 365, a contact is distinguished as the head of household.
 It is related to all other household members, which allows for easy rolling up of transactions and interactions and keeps your primary record count lower.